Quessian-Phaedrus-Sternabite/Obsidian-Law/TN Code § 39-17-417 (2021) - Drugs - Criminal Offenses and Penalties..md

 1. Cocaine or Meth is a class B felony if its 0.5 grams or more, with a similar 100K fine
 2.
 	1. Any other Schedule II Controlled Substance is only a class C felony (if it's less than 0.5 grams.) with the fine.
 Or, if it's less than 0.5 grams and the owner had a weapon or harmed someone, it's a class B felony
 	2. The Funniest Law in Existence.
-If someone has a bowel movement in public whilst under the influence, they are charged the cleaning fee to "render the area safe for human use." (technically, they are just charged if they make a mess)
+If someone has a bowel movement in public whilst under the influence, they are charged the cleaning fee to "render the area safe for human use." (technically, they are just charged if they make a mess).
+	3. You must pau for any property you damage.